m0nesy69/Smart-contact-Manager/README.md

 # Smart-contact-Manager
 # Smart Contact Manager

 Smart Contact Manager is a web-based application designed to help users efficiently manage their contacts.
-The application provides functionalities such as user authentication, adding, updating, and deleting contacts, and a responsive UI for a seamless experience.
+The application provides functionalities such as user authentication, adding, updating, and deleting contacts, and a responsive UI for a seamless experience(Working on Payment Gateway ,trying to add razorpay gateway for donation).